VV1LD/DumpFile405/README.md

 -Specter for his kernel exploit / code execution method / syscall 11 which makes this easy

--IDC for his mode of the Cturt SDK and his patches to allow for self decryption
+-IDC for his mod of the Cturt SDK and his patches to allow for self decryption

 -Grass Skeu for the original code base this was made from (DumpFile for 1.76 built for hitodamas ps4sdk)